Home » Fundamental Analysis

 Released by the US Census Bureau on or around the 13th of every month, the report on retail sales presents the dollar value of merchandise sold in the retail trade sector and it is based on a sample of companies of all sizes.
 This is a timely indicator, as it gauges retail trade performance as well as overall price level activity.
 In the US, nearly two thirds of the total GDP is accounted for by consumer expenditures.

 The report on retail sales is a coincident indicator (reflecting the current state of the nation’s economy) and also a pre-inflationary indicator (used to determine the probability of a rate hike or a rate cut by central banks).
 A considerable surge in retail sales (well above market expectations) in the middle of the business cycle may indicate rising inflation.
-As a result, the nation’s central bank may be prompted to raise interest rates in a short-term to ease inflationary pressure, which would support the national currency but would lead to a sell-off in local stock and bond markets.
+As a result, the nation’s central bank may be prompted to raise interest rates in the short term to ease inflationary pressure, which would support the national currency but would lead to a sell-off in local stock and bond markets.

 A considerable decline in retail sales (faster than expected by analysts) may indicate suppressed inflation and may even prompt the nation’s central bank to reduce interest rates.
 This would devalue the national currency.